Updated July 18, 2017

 Compare the networking services that Azure and Google provide in their respective cloud environments.
 Networking services provide connectivity across virtual machines, other cloud services, and on-premises servers.

 Both Azure and Cloud Platform provide isolated virtual networks.
 Azure VNets are regional resources, and Cloud Platform VPC networks are global resources.
 In both Azure and Cloud Platform, you can create multiple networks within a given subscription or project, and you can further segment these networks into one or more subnetworks.
 In addition, VMs deployed within a virtual network can communicate with each other without any additional configuration, regardless of the subnetwork they're in.

-On Azure, you can shrink or extend the IP range of your subnet only if the subnet does not already contain VMs or services.
-In contrast, on Cloud Platform, you can shrink or extend your subnet's IP range without affecting the VMs within the subnet.
+On Azure, you can shrink or expand the IP range of your subnet only if the subnet does not already contain VMs or services.
+In contrast, on Cloud Platform, you can expand your subnet's IP range without affecting the VMs within the subnet.
 However, you cannot shrink a subnet after you've created it or expanded its IP range.

 Cloud Platform also allows you to share virtual networks across projects that are grouped within the same Cloud Organization.
 This capability is referred to as Shared VPC Networking.
 With Shared VPC, Cloud Organization administrators can give multiple projects permission to use a single, shared virtual network and corresponding networking resources.
 For more information about Shared VPC, see Shared VPC Networks Overview.
 Azure does not provide a feature comparable to Shared VPC.